Two Grains of Sand

 Then, before his eyes there arose a young woman, and her glance pierced the heart of Ali.
 She said, "I also am human, but I am lost in this storm.
 I was blown by the wind, and I don't know where to go for fear of the poison-wind and the dread wind spirits flying in the sky."

 Ali said to the young woman, "Here we have shelter until the poison-wind dies down.
 But tell me, what is your name?"

-The young woman answered, "As to my name, I shall tell you nothing concerning it.
-As for you, I must not talk or have conversation with you, since I am a maiden and you are a man."
+"As to my name, I shall tell you nothing concerning it.
+As for you, I must not talk or have conversation with you."

 Ali greatly desired to learn the girl's name and to talk with her.
 He led her to the door of the tower and pointed to the howling clouds.
 He said, "The whole of the air is full of sand, and there is no space in which there is not a particle of sand!"